-You can configure device settings that are specific to an access point, such as the access point name, description, time zone, IP address settings, and VLAN settings.
+You can configure device settings that are specific to an access point, such as the access point name, description, time zone, NTP servers, IP address settings, device LEDs, and VLAN settings.

-For advanced device settings such as syslog server configuration, see Configure Access Point Advanced Device Settings.
+For advanced device settings such as Airspace Monitoring, Syslog server, and SNMP, go to Configure Access Point Advanced Device Settings.

 To configure access point device settings, from WatchGuard Cloud: